Mosaic - maker, craft and heritage educator

 Developing hand crafted mosaics

-I design and make mosaics.
+I design and make contemporary craft mosaics.

 For schools and adults

 Each workshop is designed in partnership with you.
 I will discuss the best workshop content so that you or the school pupils' learning outcomes and experiences are creatively and successfully met.
-Workshops for adults are limited to four people on site, school workshops can be for a class or whole-school out in school.
+Workshops for adults are limited to six people on site, school workshops can be for a class or whole-school out in school.
 Please contact me to book a mosaic workshop.

 I addition to my mosaic work I am also a published primary learning resource designer.